alta-vr/att-town-listener/README.md

 GrammarFilePath: The file path of the grammar file.
 This defines all possible phrases that can be recognized
 ConsoleMode: Type your commands in the console instead of using speech to text (useful for debugging)
 Language: The language to use when recognizing speech.
 This needs to be installed on your computer first.
 Go to Windows Settings > Time & Language > Language and "Add a preferred Language" after its added make sure it has the voice voice recognition symbol
+OverrideConfidence: Leave out or null if you want to leave it at confidence 1.
+Confidence is the value the speech recognition assigns a given phrase from 0 to 1.
+1 being very sure its the phrase, 0 being it has no clue.
+If you voice detection is a bit buggy set this to a low number.
+Just be aware it will start picking up things incorrectly more often.
 Message Timo in the ATT-Meta Discord for any questions

 **TODO:**